 For many of us young entrepreneurs, our websites are our storefronts.
-Using the internet to build a business may seem really straightforward but there are certain requirements that out websites need to follow in order to comply with federal and state laws.
+Using the internet to build a business may seem really straightforward, but there are certain requirements that websites must follow in order to comply with federal and state laws.
 Here are the basics:

 You should think about your own information collection processes and draft a plain English policy that fits your website and business.
 Or, better yet, hire a lawyer to do it for you.

 In a recent article, I shared Rachel’s Rule of Thumb, which is: have a contract for every relationship your business enters into.
 That includes your businesses relationship with website visitors, subscribers and clients; particularly if you sell products or services from your website.

 - Your right to use information posted by users on your site.

 - Whether and how your intellectual property posted on the site may be used by users.

 - Payment terms, warranties and liabilities waived, account management, site security, jurisdiction for any lawsuits arising from their use of your site, etc.

 Consider the ways in which clients and visitors could be injured (physically, financially, etc.) by your site.
 Are you giving advice on a particular topic?
 Selling services or products?
 Making promises or guarantees?
 All of these things could open you up to liability, so having terms that limit that liability is essential.

 - If you use someone else’s photographs be sure you have permission and give them credit for the photo.
 Check out Link With Love’s campaign on respecting the intellectual property of other’s on the web.